aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 disableAutoLaunch?: boolean;
 ```

-Setting to `true` will prevent the browser from opening when starting the dev server or running the extension in watch mode.
+Setting this to `true` prevents the browser from launching when starting the development server or running the extension in watch mode.

-This can be useful in setups where opening the browser is impossible, like in the WSL/WSL2.
-In this case, the linux shell can't communicate with the Window's browser, and it crashes.
-Setting `disableAutoLaunch: true` will trigger rebuild's when you save a file, and you can open an install the extension manually.
+This is useful in setups where opening the browser isn't possible, such as in WSL/WSL2.
+In these scenarios, the Linux shell can't communicate with the Windows browser, leading to crashes.
+Setting `disableAutoLaunch: true` will trigger rebuilds when you save a file, and you can manually open and install the extension.

 ## `htmlViteConfig`